 - In the Client field, choose a client from the drop-down menu or click Enter New Client to enter information manually.
 The client’s name and email address are required.
 Their phone number is optional.

 - In the Line item section, click Add new item.

 - Click into the new item and start typing the item you want to add to the invoice.

-- Choose an appointment type from the list that appears, or enter your own custom entry of up to 255 characters.
+- Choose an appointment type or add-on from the list that appears, or enter your own custom entry of up to 255 characters.
 Using special characters, such as the acute accent, decreases your character limit.

 - Change or set the quantity and price, if necessary.
-If you choose an appointment type in step 6, the price will autofill and the quantity will be set to one.
+If you choose an appointment type or add-on in step 6, the price will autofill and the quantity will be set to one.
 You can change both numbers.